facquah20/ecommerce-prototype/README.md

 Then, run "node index.js"
 This will start the server from at the port in your environment variables or port 3000.

-#Endpoints
+# Endpoints
-All the endpoints of server can be found in the index.js file you can try them using postman
+All the endpoints of server can be found in the index.js file.
+You can test them using postman